aspose-cells/Aspose.Cells-Doc-md/net/getting-started/_index.md

 ### **How to use Aspose Cells on linux or MAC OS.**

-Aspose.Cells For .NetStandard can support your requirement on linux or MAC OS.

 Please install Aspose Cells through nuget, you can use VSCode on linux, and Visual Studio for Mac on MAC OS.

+Note: Aspose.Cells For .NetStandard can support your requirement on linux or MAC OS.

+Applies to: NetStandard2.0, NetCore2.1, NetCore3.1, Net5.0 and advanced version.

 ### **How to run Aspose Cells on Docker.**
-Please refer to:

 [How to Run Aspose Cells on Docker](/cells/net/how-to-run-aspose-cells-in-docker/)

 ## **Creating the Hello World Application**